single-spa/single-spa/README.md

 ```

 ### Configuring JSPM apps
-From your root app,
+[single-spa-jspm](https://github.com/joeldenning/single-spa-jspm) is an actively maintained project that eases the burden of configuring jspm apps.
+To use it, run the following in your root app's directory
 `jspm install npm:single-spa-jspm`
-and then add the following to your single-spa.config.js:
+and then add the following to the jspm app's single-spa.config.js:
 ```
 import { defaultJspmApp } from "single-spa-jspm";
 export const lifecycles = [...(any other plugins)..., defaultJspmApp()]